spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 <InfoBox>

-The applications follows a hierarchy, where in the output parameter values from the application added first can be passed to application tiers added after that.
+The applications follows a hierarchy, where in the output variables values from the application added first can be passed to application tiers added after that.
 The reverse is not possible.

-To view the available output parameters from the below tiers in the code editor, type in ```{{.spectro.}}```.
+To view the available output variables from the below tiers in the code editor, type in ```{{.spectro.}}```.
 </InfoBox>

 <WarningBox>